Dalia's profile picture

 I had the pleasure to be interviewed by two engineers who were women.
 I got to ask them about their experience working there.
 As a minority in tech, it was important to me to hear about the company culture from people that actually live it everyday.
 I appreciated that so much.

-Help us raise more money for charities by sharing this content ♥️
+Help us raise more money for charities by sharing this page ♥️

 Wait!
 Before you go...